JaycieErysdren/librex/README.md

-# libupkg
+# librex

-A single-header C89 library for reading Unreal Engine 1 package files.
-It's in very early stages at the moment.
-Please consult `example1.c` for usage.
+A collection of single-header C89 libraries to enhance your C programming experience.

 ## Building

-Navigate to the repository directory and type `make` in the terminal to build the example application.
+Navigate to the repository directory and type `make` in the terminal to build the test applications.

 ## License